Safety Supervisor Salary

 Pay Difference by Location

-Surpassing the national average by 29 percent, Safety Supervisors in Baton Rouge receive some of the highest pay in the country.
-Safety Supervisors will also find cushy salaries in Chicago (+19 percent), New Orleans (+8 percent), Boston (+6 percent), and Bakersfield (+6 percent).
-The smallest paychecks in the market, 11 percent south of the national average, can be found in Denver.
-Workers in New York and Atlanta earn salaries that trail the national average for those in this profession (6 percent less and 2 percent less, respectively).
+Surpassing the national average by 32 percent, Safety Supervisors in Baton Rouge receive some of the highest pay in the country.
+Safety Supervisors will also find cushy salaries in New Orleans (+10 percent), Boston (+9 percent), Houston (+7 percent), and Bakersfield (+7 percent).
+New York is home to the smallest salaries in the field, lagging the national average by 10 percent.
+Employers also pay below the national average in Denver (9 percent lower) and Dallas (1 percent lower).